 I find this line of reasoning far more compelling than claims about fairness.
 Granted, I may not be the average person the left tries to convince, but I suspect that there are several bad reasons for which the left does not make these sorts of arguments.

 First, this line of argument acknowledges that marriage is a positive social force.
 Many liberals like to contend that marriage is a socially neutral force or, in the case of the far left, an oppressive one.
-Second, while not necessarily the case, this argument might be taken to imply that the homosexual community has problems with physical and mental health which has remedies other than yelling at bigots and forcing Christians to bake them cakes.

 Second, this argument might be taken to imply that the homosexual community has problems with physical and mental health which have remedies other than yelling at bigots and forcing Christians to bake them cakes.